vanearranz/Metabarcoding_CO1_kelpholdfast/README.md

 ## Refining the datasets for downstream analysis

-At this stage we perform different strategies to remove sequencing errors and artifacts to explore the effects of a number of different filtering thresholds (site-occupancy vs. percentahe cut-off) in the biodiversity estimates.
-We also included a non-filtered table for our downstream analysis.
+At this stage we perform different strategies to remove sequencing errors and artifacts and explore the effects of a number of different filtering thresholds (site-occupancy vs. percentage cut-off) in the biodiversity estimates.

 ### LULU